Julia-Wagner/PipeTracker/TESTING.md

 [JSHint](https://jshint.com/) was used to test my JavaScript code.
 Warnings that occur because of the use of ES6 variables can be resolved by adding `/* jshint esversion: 6 */` as a comment in the first line of JSHint. `/*globals $:false */` can be added to avoid warnings because of the use of *jQuery*.

 My project has a **base.js** file containing JavaScript code that is needed on every page.
-JavaScript code that is only needed for certain pages, was included at the necessary templates directly.
+JavaScript code which is only needed for certain pages, was included in the necessary templates directly.
 No errors or warnings were found for my JavaScript code.

 ![JS validation base.js](docs/testing/validation_base_js.png)
 *JS validation result for base.js*